 Classical & Sacred Music Venues

-These are much more formal live music venues, though some offer a wide range of music.
+These are much more formal live music venues, though some offer a wide range of music across all genres.

 Benaroya Hall, 200 University Street, Seattle 98101 includes the S. Mark Taper Foundation Auditorium (2,479-seata), Illsley Ball Nordstrom Recital Hall (536-seat), and Octave 9: Raisbeck Music Center.
 It occupies an entire city block in the heart of the city.
 Benaroya hosts a variety of entertainment throughout the year and is home to the Seattle Symphony.